 - Grease a 9x13 inch baking pan with and lightly flour.
 Make sure the sides of your baking pan are at least 2 inches tall.
 Otherwise, the cake may overflow.

-In a separate large bowl whisk together the oil, brown sugar, eggs and vanilla using until no lumps remain.
-Add in the sour cream and canned pumpkin and continue whisking until combined.
+- In a separate large bowl beat together the oil, brown sugar, eggs, vanilla, pumpkin and sour cream using until no lumps remain.

-Pour the flour mixture into the bowl with the pumpkin mixture and gently stir everything together using a large rubber spatula or wooden spoon.
+- Pour the flour mixture into the pumpkin mixture and gently stir everything together using a large rubber spatula or wooden spoon.
+If needed, give the mixture a few whisks until smooth.

 - Bake in the preheated oven for 35 to 40 minutes, or until the cake no longer wobbles in the middle and an inserted toothpick comes out clean.